 Those who take the deduction are going to reduce their taxable income.
 On the other hand, U.S. expats who opt for the credit over the deduction will receive a dollar-by-dollar reduction in their tax liability.
 One important thing to keep in mind is that you can only claim an amount that is lesser than the sum of income taxes you paid to the foreign government, or the slab created by the IRS formula.
 Also, applicants can’t include the value-added taxes they spend on shopping or for foreign property taxes, as the credit only applies to the foreign income tax.

-Filing tax returns when you’re living outside the U.S. can be a cumbersome process.
-We hope the information discussed above makes it easier for you.
-And if you owe back taxes, don’t hesitate to reach out to qualified tax relief attorneys to help you navigate the IRS labyrinth and resolve your debt in the most economical and stress-free way.
+Filing tax returns when you’re living outside the U.S. can be a cumbersome process and the fear of dealing with the IRS with international tax issues is intimidating.
+However, we hope the information discussed above makes it easier for you.
+And if you owe back taxes or face any other IRS tax issue, don’t hesitate to reach out to qualified IRS tax attorneys to help you navigate the IRS labyrinth and resolve your debt in the most economical and stress-free way.
+Fill in our form here and we can find a time across time zones where we will be able to look at your situation.